Tigger-oN/app.sh/README.md

 `quick` is the most convenient option for bringing ports up to date.
 It rolls the common commands into one call and reduces the amount of typing.

+`depchain` will recurse through all the dependencies of a port.
+Each depth will be indented futher.
+Some ports (like "mu") will produce a very long list.

 `depend` will display a two column list.
 Items on the left will have a reliance on the right.
 Results are limited to installed ports.